thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 - Verify Root Bridge:
 <br>show spanning-tree root

-- We can now see root bridge has a higher priority value that belongs to SW2.
-SW2 with the priorty value of 28682 is now root for VLAN 10 - because SW1 is down / not responding / not sending BPDUs.
+- SW2 is now the root bridge for VLAN 10, as it has the lowest bridge priority among active switches.
+With SW1 down and no longer sending BPDUs, SW2 assumes the root role.

-- SW1 will regain root status in VLAN 10 topology when it regains connectivity and is up,up.
-Remember, SW1 still has `root primary` configuration so it will take it back once it's up again.
+- When SW1 is restored, it will regain root status for VLAN 10 due to its root primary configuration, which sets a lower bridge priority than the other switches.

 <br>